Laws are created by the Congress of the United States of America and establish the highest order of legal authority over

 (Justification: The Oregon Inlet Boat Ramp was intended for the immediate launching and retrieval of vessels and was not intended to provide for mooring.
 Mooring space is available at the adjacent Oregon Inlet Fishing Center.
 Vessels left moored and unattended block access to the ramp and add congestion and safety hazards to an already busy public ramp.)

-Vessels Moored at Silver Lake Marina will pay docking fees except during gale warning or higher conditions.
+Vessels Moored at Silver Lake Marina will pay docking fees.
+Fees may be waived during gale warning or higher conditions

-(Justification: A Safe Haven Policy will be implemented for vessels seeking safe haven during gale or higher warning conditions at Silver Lake Marina until gale conditions subside.
+(Justification: A Safe Haven Policy may be implemented for vessels seeking safe haven during gale or higher warning conditions at Silver Lake Marina until gale conditions subside.
 During these conditions, docking fees may be waived at Silver Lake Marina.)

 All vessels at the Silver Lake Marina are required to register and pay any electric fees during safe haven periods.

-(Justification: The NPS docks at the Oregon Inlet Boat Ramp and on Silver Lake are a designated safe haven for vessels during periods of unsafe weather conditions.
+(Justification: The NPS docks at Silver Lake are a designated safe haven for vessels during periods of unsafe weather conditions.
 This safe haven exception applies to vessels seeking shelter from deteriorating weather conditions which would prove to be a threat to human life and safety if they were to remain in open waters.
 At Silver Lake Marina vessels seeking safe haven will not be charged dockage fees during the time of gale warning conditions and above for the coastal waters up to 20 miles offshore.
 This exemption does not apply to vessels already docked and/or registered and paid prior to these weather conditions.
 This exemption does not include electrical fees.
 These gale conditions must be for waters immediately adjacent to Oregon Inlet or Ocracoke Island and coastal waters up to 20 miles offshore, for this safe haven policy to be in effect.
 The determination of a gale warning may be made by the U.S. Weather Service as broadcast on NOAA Weather Radio Channel KIG 77 in Newport, NC.)